1242035/spree/guides/src/content/user/shipments/shipping_methods.md

 ### Calculator

 Each shipping method is associated with one [Calculator](/user/shipments/calculators.html).
-You can choose one of the built-in Spree calculators, or one you made yourself.
+You can choose one of the built-in Viauco calculators, or one you made yourself.

 ![Shipping Method Calculator](../../../images/user/shipments/shipping_method_calculator.jpg)